-DV Reallocation: Subrecipients may reallocate (in whole or in part) eligible renewal projects that were previously funded through DV Bonus funds to create new projects that will serve the same population or expand existing DV projects.
+DV Reallocation: Subrecipients may reallocate (in whole or in part) eligible renewal projects that were previously funded through DV Bonus funds to create new projects that will serve the same population.
 DV reallocations projects must be 100 percent dedicated to serving individuals and families fleeing or attempting to flee domestic violence, dating violence, dating violence, sexual assault or stalking.
 DV reallocations will use the CoC Bonus/Reallocation application when applying for a DV reallocation project.
+Currently the OKC CoC has no intention to reallocate any DV projects in the FY24-25 NOFO.